saqib-saud/LandmarkRemark/README.md

 - [ ] When there are many remarks on the same point, the app should create a cluster and show them appropriately.
 - [x] When Location sharing is disabled show appropriate prompt to user.
 - [x] Linting and Swift Formatting
+- [ ] Write a wrapper around location manager so that it could be mocked in tests.

 # Which Architecture?